zsunberg/ContinuousPOMDPTreeSearchExperiments.jl/README.md

 Paper available at https://arxiv.org/abs/1709.06196.

+The POMCPOW implementation with basic documentation is available at https://github.com/JuliaPOMDP/POMCPOW.jl.

 This requires Julia version 0.6.

 To reproduce the results in the table, get the dependencies with `Pkg.build("ContinuousPOMDPTreeSearchExperiments")` and then run the scripts in `icaps_2018` with `table` in their names.